-- (A) A system of file maintenance that makes a reasonable effort to remove registrants who are ineligible to vote from the official list of eligible voters.
+(A) A system of file maintenance that makes a reasonable effort to remove registrants who are ineligible to vote from the official list of eligible voters.
 Under such system, consistent with the National Voter Registration Act of 1993 (42 U.S.C.
 1973gg et seq.) [now 52 U.S.C.
-20501 et seq.], registrants who have not responded to a notice and who have not voted in 2 consecutive general elections for Federal office shall be removed from the official list of eligible voters, except that no registrant may be removed solely by reason of a failure to vote. - (B) Safeguards to ensure that eligible voters are not removed in error from the official list of eligible voters.
+20501 et seq.], registrants

+(B) Safeguards to ensure that eligible voters are not removed in error from the official list of eligible voters.

-(5) Verification of voter registration information
+(5) Verification of voter registration informa-